-The STEAM Expo provides students with fun, engaging activities to build knowledge about STEAM, including a Science & Engineering Fair, Coding Activities, Robotics Activities & Exhibition, Hands-On Art Activities and MakerSpace.
-Participants, coaches and the public attend speaker talks and visit vendor and exhibitor booths during the STEAM Expo.
+The STEAM Expo provides students with fun, engaging activities to build knowledge about STEAM, including a Science & Engineering Fair, Robotics Activities & Exhibition, Hands-On Art Activities and MakerSpace.
+Participants, coaches, and the public can visit vendor and exhibitor booth and attend a free planetarium show during the STEAM Expo.

 This event is open to the public in an “open house” type of format.